From the founder of the Holosapiens Project

 Heart The Monarch

-In Traditional Chinese Medicine the Heart governs the blood, controls the blood vessels, and governs all internal organs.
+In traditional Chinese medicine the Heart governs the blood, controls the blood vessels, and governs all internal organs.
 Therefore the Heart is referred to as a monarch.
 A monarch is the supreme ruler of all estates but also of all conduct so besides ruling the organs the heart also “houses the mind”.

 People with well-balanced hearts are friendly, warm and loving.
 Their consciousness is clear, their emotions are balanced, and they go effortlessly through problems.
 People with healthy hearts are dedicated, have strong memory, clear consciousness, and relaxed peaceful sleep.